tobiaskohler/WikifolioPy/README.md

     - Portfolio's Total Value in EUR
     - Total available Cash Value in EUR

     *Remark: you do not need to be logged in to use this functionality.
-Hence, it's posibble to retrieve both values from any public wikifolio*
+Hence, it's possible to retrieve both values from any public wikifolio*

 ## ⌛ What needs to be implemented? ##